 - The health insurance plan inlcudes behavioral health coverage

 - The health insurance plan is backed up by a provider that meets a set rating

-The College of Nursing and Health Sciences require health insurance coverage for all nursing students in nursing course levels one through five and all nursing courses for MSN students.
+The College of Nursing and Society require health insurance coverage for all nursing students in nursing course levels one through five and all nursing courses for MSN students.
 Each student will be required to provide proof of insurance coverage by health requirement deadline.
 Contact the college for details at (808) 236-3552.

-Hawaii Loa Campus Residents
+Hawaii Loa Campus and Waterfront Lofts Residents

 Residents are required to provide proof of personal medical health insurance throughout the duration of their housing contract.
 A resident’s health insurance must be valid in Hawai‘i.
 For details, please contact the staff directly at (808) 236-3540.